jrg94/personal-data/education/README.md

 ### Grading History

-The purpose of the [grading history](grading-history.csv) file is to record the score for every assignment ever graded.
+The purpose of the [grading history](grading-history.csv) file is to record the score for every assessment ever graded.
 It was initially created because the exported spreadsheets from the learning management system leave a lot to be desired.
-This way, assignments can be treated like events where future changes don't disrupt analyses.
+This way, assessments can be treated like events where future changes don't disrupt analyses.
 The list below details the headers: